 If you feel like you haven’t fared well in the GMAT, on your first attempt, you can take the exam again.
 You can take the GMAT five times within a year.
 However, do note that there should be a minimum gap of sixteen days between your retakes.
 In case you achieve that perfect test score of 800, you are not eligible to take the exam for five years.
 However, it is important to note that the GMAT is an expensive affair and hence, it is advisable for you to give your best in the first attempt.

-Work experience is not a prerequisite for taking the GMAT exam.
-However, having work experience will add significant value to your resume as well as your university application.
+Although work experience is not mandatory for GMAT qualification, having work experience will add significant value to your resume as well as your university application.
 This is because most business schools prefer students or candidates who have acquired a minimum of one year of professional experience.

 Medium of Instruction